 Interlocutory injunctions and interim remedies are not available in actions brought under section 36 of the Act.
 However, interlocutory injunctions and interim remedies may be available if the claim is brought under the common law tort of conspiracy or pursuant to the principles of civil liability (in Quebec).

-In cases brought before the Tribunal the only available remedy is behavioural on either an interim or permanent basis.
+Only behavioural relief is available in cases brought before the Tribunal by a private party, on either an interim or permanent basis.
 For example, the Tribunal can order a supplier to accept a customer in refusal to deal cases or prohibit a business from engaging in a practice the Tribunal finds is an abuse of dominance.

-30 Are punitive or exemplary damages available?
+31 Are punitive or exemplary damages available?

-This issue has not been addressed in the context of antitrust litigation.
-Punitive or exemplary damages are available in Canada but they are only awarded in extraordinary circumstances and in relatively modest amounts.

-31 Is there provision for interest on damages awards?
+Punitive or exemplary damages are available in Canada, but they are only awarded in extraordinary circumstances and in relatively modest amounts.
+32 Is there provision for interest on damages awards?
 Both pre- and post-judgment interest are available on damages awards in most jurisdictions.
 The rate of interest is set by the relevant legislation.
 Plaintiffs are typically entitled to pre-judgment interest from the date of the cause of action until the order disposing of the case.
 Thereafter, post-judgment interest accrues on the amount of the judgment.

-32 Are the fines imposed by competition authorities taken into account when settling damages?
+33 Are the fines imposed by competition authorities taken into account when settling damages?
 Fines are not a factor when determining damages in a private antitrust action.
 A successful plaintiff is entitled to be compensated for its losses.
 Fines are not a relevant factor in determining the plaintiff's losses.
 However, the imposition of a fine may reduce or eliminate the likelihood of punitive damages.

-33 Who bears the legal costs?
+34 Who bears the legal costs?
 Can legal costs be recovered, and if so, on what basis?
 Each party to a litigation must initially bear its own legal costs.
 However, courts will typically award costs to the successful party at the end of the litigation.
 The common law courts will look at a number of factors such as settlement offers, the importance of the issue being litigated and behaviour of the parties when considering the quantum of the costs award.
 In a normal case the successful party can expect to recover between one-third and one-half of its actual costs.
-In Quebec, costs awards are nominal.
+In Quebec, however, costs awards are nominal.
 The Tribunal also has complete discretion to award costs for cases brought before it.
-In class actions, however, most provinces and the Federal Court have rules that provide that no party shall pay the other's costs except in extraordinary circumstances.

-CANADA McMillan LLP

-34 Is liability imposed on a joint and several basis?

-Canadian courts have not considered whether liability can be imposed on a joint or several basis in the context of a private antitrust action.
-However, it is common for two parties who are responsible for committing a tort (or a civil fault) to be held jointly and severally liable for the damage caused by them ('solidarily' in Quebec).

-35 Is there a possibility for contribution and indemnity among defendants?
+In class actions, however, most provinces and the Federal Court have rules providing that no party shall pay the other's costs for either just the certification stage or the entire proceeding, except in extraordinary circumstances.
+35 Is liability imposed on a joint and several basis?
+It is common for two parties who are responsible for committing a tort (or a civil fault) to be held jointly and severally liable for the damage caused by them ('solidarily' in Quebec).
+36 Is there a possibility for contribution and indemnity among defendants?
 Canadian courts have not yet ruled on whether normal common law or statutory rules regarding contribution and indemnity among defendants will apply to members of an antitrust cartel.
-Contribution and indemnity agreements are generally permissible as among defendants in Canada, and there is no reason to believe that they would not be available to defendants in a private antitrust action.
+Private contribution and indemnity agreements (sometimes called 'judgment sharing agreements') are generally permissible as among defendants in Canada, and there is no reason to believe that they would not be available to defendants in a private antitrust action.
 In Quebec, when defendants are held 'solidarily' liable they are each liable towards the aggrieved party for the entire loss.
 They may, however, have recourses as between themselves to apportion their liability.

-36 Is the 'passing-on' defence allowed?
+37 Is the 'passing on' defence allowed?